lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

     successor x = x + 1

-You can think of this function as "an expression `x + 1` waiting for a value to plugged into `x` in order to compute the result".
+You can think of this function as "an expression `x + 1` waiting for a value to plugged into `x` in order to compute its successor."

-The problem that the function solves is "compute the successor of a number".
-It's not "compute the successor of 9", "compute the successor of 42 as long as today isn't Friday", or *anything* else.
+The problem that the function solves is "compute the successor of a number."
+It's not "compute the successor of 9."
+It's not "compute the successor of 42 as long as today isn't Friday."
+Or *anything* else.

 From here on, I'm going to refer to the "compute the successor of a number" problem as SuccessorProblem.